kunigami/kunigami.github.io/blog/_posts/2022-12-29-watermarks.md

 Thus, the watermark function has to know in advance (i.e. be an oracle) when processing $x_1$ that later it will get $x_2$ with a lower event time so it can't "advance" the watermark greedly.
 In  generally, so heuristics to approximate are used.

 I don't understand what the *liveness* property is trying to say.
-The paper later says that $t - w(t)$ is unbounded (i.e. the watermak can be arbitrarily behind the current processing time), but by default functions are already unbounded, so both these conditions seem redundant.
+The paper later says that $t - w(t)$ is unbounded (i.e. the watermark can be arbitrarily behind the current processing time), but by default functions are already unbounded, so both these conditions seem redundant.

 ### Readiness and Obsolescence